Quality Indicator Repository

 Palliative CareIrelandHealth Service Executive (HSE) Performance Reports

 To determine the percentage of patients accessing specialist palliative care inpatient beds within seven days.
 This is the calculation of the number of patients who were admitted to a specialist palliative care inpatient bed within seven days of receipt of referral expressed as a percentage of the total number of patients admitted in the reporting month.
-The services submit the number of patients admitted within seven days and the total number of patients admitted in the reporting month, the percentage is calculated by the Business Intelligence Unit.

 Palliative CareBelgiumQuality Indicators for Palliative Care (Q-PAC)